KayaM17/wandaweather/README.md

 ## Future Improvements

-In the future, I plan to enhance the Wanda Weather Application by adding more features such as location-based weather alerts, historical weather data, and personalized user settings.
+In the future, I plan to enhance the Wanda Weather Application by adding more features such a personalized user settings.
 I also aim to optimize the application's performance and further improve its user interface based on user feedback.

 ## Conclusion